fachwerk-dev/create-fachwerk/slides/slides.md

 ## Customize loader

-By default Fachwerk Slides loads the slide data using `fetch()` from `slides.md`.
-However you can override the loader function in `slides.js` to load the Markdown files from anywhere.
+By default, Fachwerk Slides loads the slide data using `fetch()` from `slides.md`.
+However, you can override the loader function in `slides.js` to load the Markdown files from anywhere.

-Here is an example to load two Markdown files, `first.md` and `second.md` and merge them together:
+Here is an example of loading two Markdown files, `first.md` and `second.md`, and merging them:

 ```js
 const files = ["first.md", "second.md"]